sdam-elte/modellinglab2019/00_hints_and_requirements/ReadMe.md

 ### Minimum requirements.

-The project reports are only acceptable, if the Form section has a minimum of 3, the Content section a minimum of 6 points.
-If these requirements are not met, that is worth 0 points for that report.
+Your semester project can be accepted only if you have submitted each biweekly report and presentation.
+If there is at least one presentation or one report missing, your points for the midterm and final reports and presentations will be cancelled.

 ## Additional guidelines for midterm presentation and weekly reports/presentations